Yejashi/obsidianNotes/Research/LLVM/Control Flow Graph.md

-A Control Flow Graph (CFG) is a representation of the flow of control within a function.
+The Control Flow Graph (CFG) in LLVM represents the flow of control between basic blocks in a function.

 It is a directed graph where:
 - Nodes represent basic blocks
 - Edges represent possible transfers of control between blocks